 Ingredients Needed For Blueberry Muffin Oat Cookies

 - Banana.
-One very ripe banana adds natural sweetness and moisture to hold everything together.
+One ripe banana adds natural sweetness and binds everything together without the need for eggs or added sugar.

-- Oats.
-Old-fashioned rolled oats give the cookies their structure and that chewy muffin-like texture.
+- Rolled Oats.
+Old-fashioned oats give these cookies structure and that chewy, muffin-like bite.

 How I Make Blueberry Muffin Oat Cookies